 We seek candidates who will use systems and/or computational approaches to study the functioning of the immune system in health and disease, with a particular emphasis on autoimmune diseases, allergy and/or cancer.
-A key feature of this position is the exceptional collaborative opportunities it offers.
-BRI provides a highly interactive environment, linking individual investigators in basic and translational immunology with systems and computational expertise.
+A key feature of this position is the exceptional collaborative opportunities BRI offers, with a highly interactive environment linking individual investigators in basic and translational immunology with systems and computational expertise.

-Housed within BRI are two international clinical research networks providing additional opportunities for translational research: the Immune Tolerance Network (ITN,) a collaborative network for clinical research focused on the development of therapeutic approaches that lead to immune tolerance; and Type 1 Diabetes (T1D) TrialNet, an international network that conducts clinical studies in T1D.
+Housed within BRI are two international clinical research networks providing additional opportunities for translational research: the Immune Tolerance Network (ITN), a collaborative network for clinical research focused on the development of therapeutic approaches that lead to immune tolerance; and Type 1 Diabetes (T1D) TrialNet, an international network that conducts clinical studies in T1D.

 The ideal candidate will be an early stage investigator holding a PhD and/or MD degree.
 The successful candidate will:

 • Have significant research experience in systems and/or computation biology